forestdb/forestdb.org/models/2025-problang-comparison-class.md

 - the probability of the superordinate comparison class being used by taking the marginal distribution of comparison classes and the scoring the probability of "superordinate"

-- Within L1predictions map applies the function stim to each condition within exptConditions, a structured object with an utterance and a subordinate paramater.

 - what subordinate category was used and that the model is L1.